Skip to main content

 General recommendations for all models:

-• Tags should be suggested automatically (e.g., every 60 s when the article changes, when a paragraph is finished, etc.).
-We do not advise relying on jurnalists to request the tags manually, because they sometimes forget to do so.
+• Tags should be suggested automatically (e.g., every 60 seconds, when the article changes, when a paragraph is finished, etc.).
+We do not advise relying on journalists to request the tags manually because they sometimes forget to do so.

 • No tags returned by the Media API should be hidden from the journalist.
-Filtering of tags by relevance should be done on the side of the service by Geneea, especially when the feedback loop is implemented.
+Filtering tags by relevance should be handled on the Geneea service side, especially when the feedback loop is implemented.

 1. Opt-in Model